 There’s a last lookout at the Glade Picnic Area over the Dorrigo National Park and McGrath’s Hump (the peak to the left) and towards Bellingen and the coast.

 As we drive back to the Visitor Information, we spot a pair of lyrebirds, which are foraging on the rainforest floor near the road.
-It’s a nice end to a pleasant walk!
+It’s a nice end to a very pleasant walk!

 0.0km Start at Dorrigo Rainforest Centre (Lyrebird Link Track) 0.4km Lyrebird Linking Track joins Wonga Walk 2.9km Tristania Falls 3.7km Crystal Showers Falls 6.0km Walk with the Birds boardwalk 6.5km Glade Picnic Area (I finished here) 7.1km Return to Dorrigo Rainforest Centre